MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/update-extension.md

 You can update a submitted extension or remove a published extension listing from the Microsoft Edge Add-ons website at any time.

+See also:
+* [Set an externally installed extension to automatically update](https://review.learn.microsoft.com/en-us/microsoft-edge/extensions-chromium/publish/auto-update?branch=pr-en-us-3269) - for extensions that don't use Partner Center and the Microsoft Edge Add-ons website.

 <!-- ====================================================================== -->
 ## Update an existing extension in the Microsoft Edge Add-ons website

-To update your extension on the store, follow these steps:
+To update your extension that's at the store (the Microsoft Edge Add-ons website):

-1. Go to your [developer dashboard](https://partner.microsoft.com/dashboard/microsoftedge/public/login?ref=dd) and select the extension that you want to update.
+1. Go to your [Partner Center developer dashboard](https://partner.microsoft.com/dashboard/microsoftedge/public/login?ref=dd) and select the extension that you want to update.

 1. Update either the extension package or the metadata of the extension.
 If you update the extension package, make sure that you increase the version number in the manifest file.